RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/freeSetup.md

 - Requires a powerful GPU (RTX 3090 or better recommended)
 - High latency, especially on weaker GPUs
 - Not trivial to set up
-- Tool use is almost difficult, so the AI will not be able to control your ship or search for information on the web in most cases
+- Tool use is unreliable and may crash the integration, [see why here](llmInternals.md).

 After installing Ollama, you need to download a model according to the instructions on their website.
-At the time of writing we recommend using `mistral-nemo`.
+At the time of writing we recommend using `llama3.1:8b`.
 Once the download is complete you can configure the LLM as follows:

 ```
 LLM Provider: Custom
-LLM Model Name: mistral-nemo
+LLM Model Name: llama3.1:8b
 LLM Endpoint URL: http://localhost:11434/v1
 LLM API Key: <empty>
 ```